awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

     ]
 }
 ```
-Here is an example Assume Role policy document with the minimum required trusted entities:
+Here is an example `AssumeRole` policy document with the minimum required trusted entities:

 ```
 {